ibm-cloud-docs/Backup/install-backup-client-linux.md

 ## Next steps
 {: #afterinstalllin}

 Log in to Cloud Backup Portal to configure and manage your backup agents.
-For more information, see the [Getting Started Tutorial](/docs/Backup?topic=Backup-getting-started#getting-started) and [Configuring simple file-level backup](/docs/Backup?topic=Backup-configureFileBackup).
+For more information, see the [Getting Started Tutorial](/docs/Backup?topic=Backup-getting-started#getting-started) and [Configuring a simple file-level backup](/docs/Backup?topic=Backup-configureFileBackup).